Beginners Guide to Wig Making

-The first wig you create is probably going to be your worst.
+Making a wig for the first time will probably be your worst.
 That’s OK!

 It still might turn out great.

-The key is to understand this and continue to improve your wig making skills.
+The key is to understand this and continue to improve your wig making skills and having the best wig making supplies.
 It takes time to be a pro like The Hair Diagram or other stylists that have been doing this for years.

 Comment below if you have any wig making questions.
 We would be happy to help!